 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies LivePerson, Inc. (LPSN) Investors of Class Action and to Actively Participate

-NEW YORK, April 28, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against LivePerson, Inc. ("LivePerson" or the "Company") LPSN and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired LivePerson securities between May 10, 2022 and March 16, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/lpsn.
+/EIN News/ -- NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against LivePerson, Inc. (“LivePerson” or the “Company”) (NASDAQ: LPSN) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired LivePerson securities between May 10, 2022 and March 16, 2023, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/lpsn.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.